Resistor functions in a circuit(2024)

 Resistor load termination is very helpful especially when we are working with high-frequency circuits, i.e. RF circuits.

-Resistors are the most fundamental components which may see in every electronics circuit.
+Resistors are the most fundamental components that may be seen in every electronic circuit.
 The reason why it is so used in circuits is that it offers so many useful functions.

 Following is the summary of some resistor functions in electronics and electrical circuits: